General Principles and Processes of Isolation of Elements - Notes, Topics, Formula, Books, FAQs

 • Rest this complete chapter is very simple, just be regular and be consistent in your numerical practice.

 First, you must finish the class XI textbook and solve each and every example and unsolved question given in it.
 Then for advanced level preparation like JEE and NEET, you must follow O.P.
 Tandon or Solomons and Fryhle.
-You must definitely solve the previous year papers.
+You must definitely solve the previous year's papers.
 Meanwhile, in the preparation, you must continuously give the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Our platform will help you with a variety of questions for deeper knowledge with the help of videos, articles, and mock tests.

 Articles